-The Office of Student Financial Aid will communicate with you regarding changes to your aid, including the terms and conditions, through your Clemson email account and the iROAR portal.
-You must monitor both accounts regularly.
+The Office of Student Financial Aid will communicate with you regarding changes to your aid, including the terms and conditions, primarily through your Clemson email account and the iROAR portal.
+You must monitor your account regularly.

 Federal and state student financial aid can be used only to pay the cost of attending Clemson University.
 The cost of attendance includes direct costs such as tuition, fees, on-campus housing and meal plans, as well as indirect costs such as books, supplies, off-campus living expenses, transportation and medical expenses.

 Your aid package may require an adjustment to avoid an over award, which is financial aid in excess of financial need.
 This will affect students who receive scholarships, fellowships or assistantships after federal aid has been awarded.
 You are responsible for satisfying any balance due on your account that is created by adjustments to your aid.

 University and state scholarships cannot exceed the total cost of attendance.
 This limitation applies to all financial aid regardless of the source and is based on the cost of tuition and fees, room and board, books and supplies, transportation and personal expenses.
 Scholarship stipends will be adjusted to ensure that this limit is not exceeded.